Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_basic-operators.md

 ###### Example:

-     # Examples of Relational Operators
+     # Examples of Comparison Operators
      a = 13
      b = 33